seanjin97/twitchy-chat/readme.md

    * Multiple users can join a chatroom.
    * Message sending and receiving in real-time.
    * Skibidification of messages.
-   * Users should be able to scroll back in time to read previous messages before they joined the chat. (last 10 messages fetched.)
+   * On joining a chat room, the last 10 messages are fetched.
+   * ~~Users should be able to search for old messages using a keyword, which will then return you a list of messages containing that keyword.~~ (Assume the need to store messages for long term.)
 2. User accounts:
    * Only registered users can send messages.
    * Non-registered users can join chat rooms, and only read messages.